okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/index.md

 To replicate this scenario:

-1. Configure your org following the steps described in [Set up your Okta org for a multifactor use case](/docs/guides/oie-embedded-common-org-setup/-/main/#set-up-your-okta-org-for-a-multifactor-use-case).
+1. Configure your org following the steps described in <StackSnippet snippet="setupyourorglink" inline />.
 1. Set your application's authentication policy to require only the password factor.
    1. In the Admin Console, go to **Applications** > **Applications**.
    {style="list-style-type:lower-alpha"}